 Before any creative work begins, we conduct background research and a series of brainstorming sessions that will facilitate the idea generation.
 We usually put the research aside for a few days to let the ideas ferment in our heads until we revisit our findings and begin exploring initial concepts and the creative directions we could take to approach the brief.

-Following the Research and Idea generation phase, we usually develop a concept deck.
+Following the research and idea generation phase, we deliver a concept deck to offer more context when presenting preliminary ideas and help the client better envision the proposed creative directions.
 The presentation content will vary depending on the project, but generally has the creative direction, rationale, and the proposed design solution.
 Concept decks include visualisations of the possible applications, to help the client imagine how the work will look after implementation.

-With the design materials finalised, we start the process of developing the final deliverables outlined in the project offer.
-The work we complete often results in the provision of a style guide, whether for the visual identity system or the creation of brand assets to support the client’s digital marketing and social media activities.
+The branding work we complete often results in the provision of a style guide, whether for the visual identity system or the creation of brand assets to support the client’s digital marketing and social media activities.

 At the end of a branding assignment, we normally offer our clients the possibility to check with us when they’re unsure about implementation—a check-in period to review PDFs of any follow-up work our clients create in-house or through other contractors.
 Other times, we continue as the client’s design team on a monthly retainer and offer ongoing design support.